Customer service text examples: 20 templates to deliver a great customer experience

 12. eCommerce order confirmation

-While your eCommerce customers will receive order confirmation automatically via email, sending a text once tracking information is available is a way to provide extra-attentive customer service. ✋
+While your eCommerce customers probably receive order confirmation via email, sending a text with tracking information is another way to provide some extra-attentive customer service.

 Example: Hi [name].
 This is [your name] with [company].
 Thanks for your recent order [link to order information].
 We’ve shipped your product.
 You can find the tracking information here: [tracking number].
 Please let me know if you have any questions.
 To opt out of future texts, reply STOP.